daHaimi/accessible-ueq/README.md

 | `type`        | no        | string | 'Short' | Selects if the UEQ-Short should be used or the full UEQ (_not implemented_) |

 ## Multi-Field
-The default behaviour converts all questions into a single form-field, which contains all values as JSON-string.
+The default behaviour converts all questions into a single form-field containing all values as JSON-string.
-If you want to get the single values as separate form fields, you can simply use the `multi-field` attribute:
+If you want to get the single values as separate form fields, you can use the `multi-field` attribute:
 ```html
  <ueq-emotion name="my-ueq" multi-field></ueq-emotion>
 ```